Admiralty flying fox

 The Admiralty flying fox (Pteropus admiralitatum) is a species of fruit bat in the family Pteropodidae, the megabats.
 It is found in Papua New Guinea and the Solomon Islands.

 Taxonomy and etymology

-It was described by British zoologist Oldfield Thomas in 1894, based on specimens that were initially collected by the "Challenger" Expedition in 1875.
+It was first described by British zoologist Oldfield Thomas in 1894, based on specimens collected by the Challenger Expedition in 1875.
+The type specimen is held at the Natural History Museum, London.